Update: The train will be returning to London on the 15th Sept – details here.

 As the anticipated time of arrival came closer, heads kept craning out to see if the train was visible yet – cameras all held at the ready – and then suddenly the engine appeared out of the tunnel and there was an almost audible gasp as people started snapping like mad, or filming with their video cameras this iconic arrival.

 With gushes of steam and a blast on the whistle, the train thundered into the station, pulling a long line of old passenger carriages.
 Many of the people on board waved to the welcoming crowd, and we waved back in delight.

-I tried to wander down to the front to get more photos, but the station was busier that the Chinaware department in Harrods of the first day of the sale – so after manfully struggling to get some photos, I decided it was time to head home.
+I tried to wander down to the front to get more photos, but the station was busier than the Chinaware department in Harrods on the first day of the sale – so after manfully struggling to get some photos, I decided it was time to head home.